 Nudge: Improving Decisions About Health, Wealth, and Happiness

-by Richard H. Thaler and Cass R. Sunstein
+Book of the week Nudge: Improving Decisions About Health, Wealth, and Happiness by Richard H. Thaler and Cass R. Sunstein (Yale, 25.95)

 People need a government that can help them make better decisions, say Richard Thaler and Cass Sunstein.
 Left to his own devices, John Q. Public can be counted on to drive too fast on winding roads, save less than he intends to for retirement, burn more energy than he needs, and commit to home mortgages that he can’t afford.
 It’s not that “average” folk are stupid.
 All people, no matter their education or IQs, are prone to fairly predictable biases in their decision-making.
 One of those is inertia.
 We may want to be organ donors, for instance.
 But simply having to check a box on our driver’s license application is frequently enough to keep us from doing it.